Skip to main content

 1. Online nursing programs will continue to be popular.

 Over the years, online education of many types has continued to grow in popularity.
-Students, especially working ones, enjoy the flexibility of online programs (along with other benefits).
+Students, especially working ones, enjoy the flexibility of online programs.
 For many who live in rural areas, online education has opened up learning opportunities that would have been unthinkable before the internet.

 These programs have steadily become more mainstream, regularly featured in articles from influential publishers that tout the many benefits of virtual learning